Griffin

 Health outcomes in Griffin are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Common health conditions are slightly more prevalent than average across both younger and older age groups.
-Approximately 55% (~7,288 people) of Griffin's total population has private health cover, which is relatively high.
-Mental health issues impact 9.5% of residents, while asthma affects 8.4%.
-Around 76.0% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Approximately 55% of Griffin's total population (~7,336 people) has private health cover, a rate found to be fairly high.
+The most common medical conditions in the area are mental health issues and asthma, affecting 9.5% and 8.4% of residents respectively.
+76.0% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
 Health outcomes for the under-65 population are better than average.
-Griffin has a lower proportion of residents aged 65 and over, at 4.9% (651 people), compared to Greater Brisbane's 15.2%.
-National rankings align broadly with the general population.
+The area has 4.7% of residents aged 65 and over (629 people), which is lower than Greater Brisbane's 15.1%.
+National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health